Child prodigy: Intelligence and chess performance

 Chess prodigies may have higher IQs than normal children.
-This positive link between chess skills of prodigies and intelligence is particularly significant on the “performance intelligence”, regarding fluid reasoning, spatial processing, attentiveness to details, and visual-motor integration, while least significant on the “verbal intelligence”, regarding the ability to understand and reason using concepts framed in words.
+This positive link between chess skills of prodigies and intelligence is particularly significant on the "performance intelligence", regarding fluid reasoning, spatial processing, attentiveness to details, and visual-motor integration, while least significant on the "verbal intelligence", regarding the ability to understand and reason using concepts framed in words.
 However, this positive link is absent among adult experts.
 Remarkably, in the sample of chess prodigies, the more intelligent children played chess worse.
 This is considered as the result of less practice time of more intelligent chess skills.

 Practice-plasticity-processes model

 Practice-plasticity-processes (PPP) model was proposed to explain the existence of chess prodigies by integrating the practice extreme and innate talent extreme theories.
-Besides deliberate practice, neuroplasticity is identified as another critical component for developing chess heuristics (e.g., simple search techniques and abstract rules like “occupy the centre”), chunks (e.g., group of pieces locating in specific squares), and templates (e.g., familiarised complex patterns of chunks), which are essential for chess skills.
+Besides deliberate practice, neuroplasticity is identified as another critical component for developing chess heuristics (e.g., simple search techniques and abstract rules like "occupy the centre"), chunks (e.g., group of pieces locating in specific squares), and templates (e.g., familiarised complex patterns of chunks), which are essential for chess skills.
 The more plastic the brain is, the easier it is for them to acquire chunks, templates, and heuristics for better performance.
 On the other hand, inherited individual differences in the brain are circumscribed children to learn these skills.

 Music prodigies

 Music prodigies usually express their talents in exceptional performance or composition.

 The Multifactorial Gene-Environment Interaction Model incorporates the roles of adequate practice, certain personality traits, elevated IQ, and exceptional working memory in the explanation of music prodigies.
 A study comparing current and former prodigies with normal people and musicians who showed their talents or were trained later in life to test this model.
 It found prodigies neither have exceptional performance in terms of IQ, working memory, nor specific personality.
 This study also emphasises the significance of frequent practice early in life, when the brain is more plastic.
 Besides the quality of practice, and the parental investment, the experience of flow during the practice is important for efficient and adequate practice for music prodigies.
 Practice demands high levels of concentration, which is hard for children in general, but flow can provide inherent pleasures of the practice to ensure this focused work.

+A 16-year-old Canadian music prodigy performs as a soloist with the Vancouver Metropolitan Orchestra.